-APC Microbiome Institute the first partner in DuPont Microbiome Venture
+APC Microbiome Ireland the first partner in DuPont Microbiome Venture

 “Microbiome science is developing extremely fast with tremendous opportunity for innovation.
 As one of the pioneers in the field of the microbiome, the APC has significant breadth and depth in microbiome science capability including an impressive track record in the areas of mother-infant and gut-brain axis.
 This made them an ideal partner for DuPont Nutrition & Health’s new venture” said DuPont Nutrition & Health Global Technology and Innovation leader, Angela Naef.

 “DuPont and APC Microbiome Ireland in Cork, will together represent a perfect partnership in pursuit of fresh ideas and in translating microbiome science for human welfare” according to Fergus Shanahan, Director of the APC and Clinical Gastroenterologist at Cork University Hospital, “and we want to ensure rigorous science is behind future products developed by this collaboration.”